Pope's envoy is joyfully welcomed by faithful in South Sudan - NewsBreak

 Pope's envoy is joyfully welcomed by faithful in South Sudan

-JUBA, South Sudan — (AP) — Hundreds of people braved a scorching sun Tuesday to welcome Pope Francis' envoy to South Sudan's capital, Juba, where many were disappointed last month when the pontiff canceled a trip to this East African country.
+Hundreds of people braved a scorching sun Tuesday to welcome Pope Francis ' envoy to South Sudan's capital, Juba, where many were disappointed last month when the pontiff canceled a trip to this East African country.

 Cardinal Pietro Parolin, the Vatican's secretary of state, was received by religious leaders, government officials, and hundreds of who sang and danced upon his arrival.